EPiCs-group/epic-mace/README.md

 > conda install -c rdkit rdkit=2020.09.1
 ```

-Next activate the environment install mace package using pip:
+Next, activate the environment and install [epic-mace](https://pypi.org/project/epic-mace/0.2/) package using pip:

 ```
 > conda activate mace
 > pip install mace=0.2
 ```

-## Short How-To
+## CookBook

 This section briefly describes the main possibilities of the package.
 For more details and usage cases see the [manual](manual/manual.md) (under development).

 ### Generate 3D coordinates for the complex

 First, you need to initialize the complex.
-The easiest way to do it is to draw the complex in Marvin Sketch and copy its ChemAxon SMILES:
+The easiest way to do it is to draw the complex in [Marvin Sketch](https://chemaxon.com/products/marvin) and copy its [ChemAxon SMILES](https://docs.chemaxon.com/display/docs/smiles.md):

 <img src="manual/pics/README/marvin_copy_smiles.png" width="50%" />